jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

+- Combine coccinelle files

+- spatch needing two runs to work
+  - I wonder if I need to split up the file to run the checks independently.
+Is it only running if all checks match?
+Read about mulitiple scripts in one file.
+  - Issue with parallelism?
+  - Try Kees' method to use coccicheck <https://github.com/kees/kernel-tools/tree/trunk/coccinelle#run-in-parallel>
+  - Example now is `drivers/scsi/lpfc/`
+    - Actually this one doesn't even work when we run spatch twice at the top-level.
+Only works when running that dir directly. wtf
+  - Am I using the regexes correctly?
+Do I need to replace `debugfs` with `.*debugfs.*`?
+Test just the single simple rule for catching dentrys with debug-looking names
+  - `bnxt_re.h` has an event simpler one that wasn't caught
+  - Only change I can think of is changing the regex to include `dbgfs`, but that doesn't apply to some of the misses
+  - Try it by itself with no changes applied.
+  - I wonder if we have to split up our cocci script to run in stages

 - v2 cocci problems:
   - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.
     - Similar with struct fields.